 Mortgage-Related Securities.
-We also invest in mortgage-related securities collateralized by pools of commercial or residential mortgages.
-The mortgage-related securities in which we invest will be limited to whole loan pool certificates issued by GNMA, FNMA and FHLMC, or agency-sponsored whole loan pool certificates.
-See "- Investments in Mortgage Related Securities" for a description of these certificates and the types of mortgages underlying them.
+We will also invest in mortgage-related securities collateralized by pools of commercial or residential mortgages.
+The mortgage-related securities in which we intend to invest will be limited to whole pool certificates issued by governmental agencies such as GNMA.